Six Natural Ways to Deal With Stress

 Women, on the other hand, are said to be superior at multi-tasking (see this research), but this skill can come back to haunt them.
 While men can separate things in their minds, women feel and experience more overall symptoms of stress because they tend to blend various aspects of life together in their heads.

 While this works better for multitasking in motherhood or even working motherhood, it could explain why women suffer from psychiatric illness disproportionately more than men.
-Women are also nearly two times more likely to experience major depression than men are.

 Why Do Women Feel More Stress?